The Structure of a Lead Generating Website

 In today’s online world, the word “pop-ups” can have a negative connotation.
 However, using pop-ups correctly can help build engagement on your website.
 Using pop-ups effectively includes:

-- Offering the visitor something of value so that it enhances his/her experience, rather than interrupting it.
+- Offering the visitor something of value so it enhances his/her experience, rather than interrupting it.

-- Timing the pop-ups’ appearance so that they’re triggered by the visitor’s actions.
+- Timing the pop-ups’ appearance so they’re triggered by the visitor’s actions.